Blockade runners of the American Civil War: Supplying the Confederacy

 Every military center in the South urgently requested ordnance and supplies from Richmond.
 Because of the incursions of the Union Army, the Confederate Navy had limited coal, with the only domestic sources being located in North Carolina and Alabama.

 The well-funded Importing and Exporting Company of Georgia was founded in 1863 by Gazaway Bugg Lamar, a Wall Street banker who had returned to his native Georgia at the outbreak of hostilities.

 At this time, the Confederate government depended almost entirely on privately owned commercial ships used as blockade runners.
 However, the leaders of the Confederacy had enough foresight to realize that the federation needed its own vessels to bring in supplies.
 Acting for the Confederate Navy Department, James Dunwoody Bulloch began procuring vessels in Europe, most notably the CSS Atlanta.
 It reached Savannah, Georgia carrying ten thousand Enfield rifles, a million cartridges, two million percussion caps, and 400 barrels of gunpowder, along with swords, revolvers, and other military supplies.

 In 1862, because of the Confederate embargo on cotton, more than 75% of textile workers in Britain were either unemployed or working fewer hours.
 This forced Britain to turn to other nations, like Egypt and India, for badly needed cotton.
 The Confederate government, in dire need of munitions and other supplies subsequently lifted their embargo on cotton and began selling it at reduced prices to win back British trading.

 Late in 1863 the Confederate government began selling cotton to various buyers in Europe, especially Britain, while it also passed a law requiring blockade runners to reserve one-third of their cargo space for shipping cotton.
-Because of the small cargo capacity of blockade runners, exports of Confederate cotton still fell by 95% from pre-war levels.
+Because of the small cargo capacity of blockade runners, exports of Confederate cotton still fell by 95 percent from pre-war levels.
 This also dramatically reduced the import of salt, vital for preserving meat and tanning leather, which had previously been ballast on returning cargo ships.